barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2020-05-call-of-cthulhu.markdown

 ### Prep

-It's a beautiful summer day in London, it's early June, and you arrived two days ago.
-You've taken lodgings in a bed & breakfast in the borough of Lewisham, just south of the Thames.
+It's a beautiful summer day in London, it's early June, and you arrived several days ago.
 The city is huge, with over 7 million people, it's the largest in the world currently.
 And it is in this vast metropolis that Dr. Armitage has proposed you meet.

 In his reply to your telegram, he said that he would be conducting some business with colleagues at the University of London, the British Library, and the British Museum.
 Something about Egyptian mummies, he wasn't too specific.
-And he has proposed a meeting at the Penhew Foundation, an archeological institute, for 3 o'clock Thursday afternoon, which is four days from now.
+And he has proposed a meeting at the Penhew Foundation, an archeological institute, for 3 o'clock Thursday afternoon, which is today!

-You've got some time to kill; you could spend it in your rooms, try to do some research, or anything you want.
-What do you want to do?

-#### Killing time in London

-- No mysteries planned
-- Have a pickpocket chase at some point
-- If they're out at night emphasise the fogs
+Penelope, you've had a few more days rest, you can try a **Hard INT** roll to learn the ritual to contact Gla'aki again if you want.

+Right, what do you do?

 #### The Penhew Foundation